ten-protocol/go-ten/design/Events_design.md

 The purpose for these rules is to be simple, clear, intuitive, and to work as good as possible with the existing contracts.

+There are several edge-cases:

-There is the case, as in the ``PoolCreated`` event from above, where the event contains addresses, but they are contract addresses.
+1. The event contains addresses, but they are contract address, as in the ``PoolCreated`` event from above
-There is another case, where an event might contain a field that happens to look like an address.
+2. The event contains a topics that looks like an address, but is not

-During the evaluation phase, the VM must check each address field for the ``getCode`` function, to determine what type of address it is.
+To handle this, for each potential account address in the topics, the VM must check:

+* If there is associated contract code, using the `GetCode` function
+* If it has a zero nonce, using the `GetNonce` function (only account and smart contract addresses have non-zero nonces)

-If at least one of the addresses is not a smart contract, then the event will fall under rule 1.
+If either of these is true, the event will fall under rule 1.

 ### Adjusting the event visibility rules